Table of Contents

 Use Your Shoes To Help Efficiently Pack

-If you are bringing along sneakers or something similar, don’t waste valuable packing space.
+If you are bringing along sneakers to wear in Europe or shoes of similar bulkiness, don’t waste valuable packing space.
 Stuff socks or other small garments inside your shoes when packing.

 Another option is to put more breakable type items into the shoe for more protection.